Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 • 5 GB of cloud storage to free users, and

-• 10 GB of storage per user on their paid plans.
+• 10 GB of storage per user on their paid plans (which can be further expanded by purchasing Microsoft 365 licenses).

 Still, there are some upsides to the Microsoft ecosystem, such as the fact that users can view and oftentimes edit many Microsoft filetypes without having to leave Teams.